 Daniel specialises in biologics and pharmaceuticals, with particular expertise in protein therapeutics, medicinal chemistry and vaccine technology.
 Much of his time is spent handling European Patent Office (EPO) opposition proceedings, in which he has extensive experience in attack and defence both at first instance and appeal.
-He is a sought-after oral advocate and was picked to lead the successful EPO oppositions corresponding to the widely cited US cases AbbVie v.
+He is a sought-after oral advocate and was picked to lead the successful EPO oppositions linked to the widely cited US cases AbbVie v.
 Janssen and Amgen v.
 Sanofi.

 Before entering the profession, Daniel studied Natural Sciences at the University of Cambridge.
 He specialised in biochemistry, organic chemistry and molecular biology, and carried out research into the mechanisms of platelet activation in human blood.
 He also spent a long summer at Yale University investigating the genetics of protein trafficking in yeast.

 - MSci and MA Natural Sciences (University of Cambridge)